frmichel/sparql-micro-service/doc/04-install.md

-    config.ini                # generic configuration of the SPARQL micro-service engine service.php               # core logics of the SPARQL micro-services resources/                # SPARQL queries used while executing a SPARQL micro-service
+    config.ini                # generic configuration of the SPARQL micro-service engine service.php               # core logics of the SPARQL micro-services resources/                # SPARQL queries used while executing a SPARQL micro-service sms-html-description/ # STTL transformation generating an HTML page from a service description graph

+services/                     # directory where the services are deployed
     <Web API>/                # directory of the services related to one Web API

         # Service with arguments passed as parameters of the HTTP query string